raikasdev/pop-lemp-setup/README.md

 ### Background

+Pop!_OS LEMP setup is a fork of Digitoimisto Dude's macos-lemp-stack.

 Read the full story by [@ronilaukkarinen](https://github.com/ronilaukkarinen): **[Moving from Vagrant to a LEMP stack directly on a Macbook Pro (for WordPress development)](https://medium.com/@rolle/moving-from-vagrant-to-a-lemp-stack-directly-on-a-macbook-pro-e935b1bc5a38)**

 ### Features